Attorney's Note

 (9) Administration; enforcement; aids.

 23.33(9)(a) (a) Enforcement.
 The department may utilize moneys received under sub.
 (2) for all-terrain vehicle and utility terrain vehicle registration aids administration and for the purposes specified under s.
-20.370 (3) (as) and (5) (er) including costs associated with enforcement, safety education, accident reports and analysis, law enforcement aids to counties, and other similar costs in administering and enforcing this section.
+20.370 (3) (as) and (au) and (5) (er) including costs associated with enforcement, safety education, accident reports and analysis, law enforcement aids to counties, and other similar costs in administering and enforcing this section.

 (b) All-terrain vehicle and utility terrain vehicle projects.
 Any of the following all-terrain vehicle or utility terrain vehicle projects are eligible for funding as a state all-terrain vehicle or utility terrain vehicle project from the appropriation account under s.
 20.370 (1) (ms) or for aid as a nonstate all-terrain vehicle or utility terrain vehicle project from the appropriation accounts under s.
 20.370 (5) (ct) and (cu):